Operation Crossroads: Test animals

-Only pigs and rats were used in the Baker test.
+Only pigs, goats and rats were used in the Baker test.
 All the pigs and most of the rats died.
-Several days elapsed before sailors were able to reboard the target ships where test animals were located; during that time the accumulated doses from the gamma rays produced by fission products became lethal for the animals.
+Several days elapsed before sailors were able to board the target ships where test animals were located; during that time the accumulated doses from the gamma rays produced by fission products became lethal for the animals.
 Since much of the public interest in Operation Crossroads had focused on the fate of the test animals, in September Blandy asserted that radiation death is not painful: "The animal merely languishes and recovers or dies a painless death.
 Suffering among the animals as a whole was negligible."
 This was clearly not true.
 While the well-documented suffering of Harry Daghlian and Louis Slotin as they died of radiation injury at Los Alamos was still secret, the widely reported radiation deaths at Hiroshima and Nagasaki had not been painless.
 In 1908, Dr. Charles Allen Porter had stated in an academic paper, "the agony of inflamed X-ray lesions is almost unequalled in any other disease."

 Induced radioactivity

 The Baker explosion ejected into the environment about twice as many free neutrons as there were fission events.
 A plutonium fission event produces, on average, 2.9 neutrons, most of which are consumed in the production of more fission, until fission falls off and the remaining uncaptured neutrons escape.
 In an air burst, most of these environmental neutrons are absorbed by superheated air which rises into the stratosphere, along with the fission products and unfissioned plutonium.
 In the underwater Baker detonation, the neutrons were captured by seawater in the lagoon.

 Of the four major elements in seawater – hydrogen, oxygen, sodium, and chlorine – only sodium takes on intense, short-term radioactivity with the addition of a single neutron to its nucleus: common sodium-23 becomes radioactive sodium-24, with a 15-hour half-life.
 In six days, its intensity drops a thousandfold, but the corollary of short half-life is high initial intensity.
-Other isotopes were produced from seawater: hydrogen-3 (half-life 12 years) from hydrogen-2, oxygen-17 (stable) from oxygen-16, and chlorine-36 (half-life about 300,000 years) from chlorine-35, and some trace elements, but due to low abundance or low short-term intensity (long half-life) they were considered insignificant compared with sodium-24.
+Other isotopes were produced from seawater: hydrogen-3 (half-life 12 years) from hydrogen-2, oxygen-17 (stable) from oxygen-16, and chlorine-36 (half-life about 300,000 years) from chlorine-35, and some trace elements, but scarcity or low short-term intensity (long half-life) rendered them insignificant compared with sodium-24.

 Less than one pound of radioactive sodium was produced.
 If all the neutrons released by the fission of 2 lb of plutonium-239 were captured by sodium-23, 0.4 lb of sodium-24 would result, but sodium did not capture all the neutrons.
 Unlike fission products, which are heavy and eventually sank to the bottom of the lagoon, the sodium stayed in solution.
-It contaminated the hulls and onboard salt water systems of support ships that entered the lagoon, and the water used in decontamination.
+It contaminated the hulls and onboard salt water systems of support ships that entered the lagoon, as well as the water used in decontamination.